 Certain lease agreements include provisions that, at the option of the tenant, may obligate Piedmont to provide funding for capital improvements.
 Under its existing lease agreements, Piedmont may be required to fund significant tenant improvements, leasing commissions, and building improvements.
 In addition, certain lease agreements contain provisions that require Piedmont to issue corporate guarantees to provide funding for such capital improvements.
-We anticipate funding approximately \$118.9 million in potential obligations for tenant improvements related to our existing lease portfolio over the respective lease terms, much of which we estimate may be required to be funded over the next five years.
-For most of our leases, the timing of the actual funding of these tenant improvements is largely dependent upon tenant requests for reimbursement.
-In some cases, these obligations may expire with the leases without further recourse to us.
+Piedmont anticipates funding approximately \$112.4 million in potential obligations for tenant improvements related to its existing lease portfolio over the respective lease terms, much of which Piedmont estimates may be required to be funded over the next five years.
+For most of Piedmont's leases, the timing of the actual funding of these tenant improvements is largely dependent upon tenant requests for reimbursement.
+In some cases, these obligations may expire with the leases without further recourse to Piedmont.